ojuss/citadel-explore-app/README.md

 ## Installation and Setup

+> **Quick Setup**: See the [Quick Start](#quick-start) section at the top of this document for detailed installation instructions.

+For development and testing:
-1. Clone the repository
+1. Follow the Quick Start guide above
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+2. The app will automatically load with 100 fake user profiles
+3. You can interact with profiles using like/dislike buttons
-4. Access the app via Expo Go or web browser at localhost:8081
+4. Access filtering options through the UI

 ## Testing the Algorithm